 A versatile carryall with room to spare.
 We took inspiration from the heavy duty feed sack fabric of the early 1900s to create a look that’s nostalgically trendy and eye-catching but in a hardworking modern canvas substate.

 Making a wonderful bag for yourself or as a gift is a great sense of accomplishment.
 In this tutorial, we focus on creating a cool tote that’s very easy, but also cute and classic.
 Choose between two different strap styles.

 Structured on the bottom, soft on the top.
 The walls and base use a combo of fusible foam and rigid interfacing to form a perfect round shape.
 The drawstring top is soft and flexible, creating a billowy cap to cover the contents.

 It snaps closed and opens wide to carry a pair of shoes, a change of clothes, and all the extras you need to get back to your workout routine.
 The lining is water-resistant ripstop nylon so you can toss in damp items.

-Crisp white + pops of color: that’s the plan for Spring.
-This versatile tote opens wide (full 6” depth) or cinches down to a handy tapered top.
+Crisp white + pops of color: it’s eye-catching every time.
+This versatile tote opens wide or cinches down to a handy tapered top.
 The two-part lining pulls up to form a clever drawstring cover, protecting the contents inside.